WICG/trust-token-api/README.md

 The SRR is HTTP-only and Javascript is only able to access/send the SRR via these APIs.
 It is also cached in new first-party storage accessible only by these APIs for subsequent visits to that first-party.

 To mitigate [token exhaustion](#trust-token-exhaustion), a site can only redeem tokens for a particular issuer if they have no cached SRRs from that issuer.
+(When an SRR expires, it's as if it no longer exists; in particular, expired SRRs are not "cached" from the perspective of subsequent redemptions.)
 An iframe with the issuer origin can refresh the SRR by setting a `refresh-policy` to get a new record and refresh the trust attestation.

 ### Forwarding Redemption Attestation